-This park currently has relatively low levels of visitor use and provides a few relatively undeveloped visitor sites.
+This park currently has very low levels of visitor use and provides a few undeveloped visitor sites.
 Visitors are unlikely to encounter a ranger on site during their visit.
 Current and future recreational opportunities will require that visitors have a high level of self-sufficiency.
-A moderate level of infrastructure is provided to support safe and sustainable use by predominantly self-reliant visitors.
+There is no recreational infrastructure, only boundary tracks and fences.